Chart Color Schemes

 Health outcomes in Palmwoods are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

+Private health cover stands at approximately 53% of the total population (~4,062 people), slightly higher than the average SA2 area.
 The most frequent medical conditions are arthritis (9.4%) and mental health issues (8.6%).
-66.8% of residents report being free from medical ailments, similar to the Rest of Qld's 66.4%.
-Palmwoods has 19.2% of residents aged 65 and over (1,473 people), broadly aligning with Queensland's general population health profile.
+A majority, 66.8%, report being free from medical ailments, similar to the Rest of Qld figure of 66.4%.
+The area has a resident population aged 65 and over at 19.2% (1,480 people), aligning with the general population's health profile.

 Frequently Asked Questions - Health